Last Updated on September 8, 2020 by Mark

 Testosterone Replacement Therapy for Kids

-Testosterone replacement therapy in young kids is something that you should do with utmost care.
-If low testosterone in young men causes delayed puberty in boys, treating it with this method should be done under strict supervision of a specialist.
+Testosterone replacement therapy in young kids is something that you should do with the utmost care.
+If low testosterone in young men causes delayed puberty in boys, treating it with this method should be done under the strict supervision of a specialist.

 This therapy runs the risk of causing the bones to fuse prematurely and stop growing altogether.
 This, in turn, will stunt their growth and prevent them from reaching the full potential of their height, which can be a disadvantage for many.